varsharamineni/fairness-incomplete-data/README.md

 ```

 ## Results and Plots
-The results are saved as `CSV` files in the `results/` directory.
-You can use the provided plotting functions to visualize the distributions and fairness metrics.
+The results are saved as .csv files in the results/ directory.
+You can use the provided plotting functions provided in paper_visualisations.py to visualise the distributions and fairness metrics.

 ## Installation and Setup with Poetry
 This project uses [Poetry](https://python-poetry.org/) for dependency management and virtual environment setup.